 Is Alcoholic Selfishness Permanent?

 Alcoholic selfishness does not have to be permanent.
 Putting in the work and finding better coping skills can help a person change these negative attributes.
-Alcoholic selfishness is also not a mental illness and it does not make a person a narcissist.
+Alcoholic selfishness is also not a mental illness, and it does not make a person a narcissist.

 Alcoholic Selfishness And Dry Drunk Syndrome

-When a person is able to stop drinking but doesn’t work to make lasting behavioral or emotional changes to themselves, it can be harmful.
+When a person can stop drinking but doesn’t work to make lasting behavioral or emotional changes to themselves, it can be harmful.
 Those that remain aggressive, selfish, mean, or continue to exhibit other narcissistic traits are often referred to as “dry drunks”.
-These individuals continue to act how they did when they were drinking, but without alcohol.
-They can come off as angry, easily agitated, rude, and often judgmental.

 Recovery takes work, and while quitting drinking is a very important first step, sobriety is more than just putting down the bottle.